 Raw Tag Team Championship Match: The Shield vs. The Bar

-The Raw Tag Team Championships were up for grabs Monday night as Seth Rollins and Dean Ambrose sought to regain the gold from Sheamus and Cesaro, less-than-one month after dropping the titles to The Bar.
+The Raw Tag Team Championships were up for grabs Monday night as Seth Rollins and Dean Ambrose sought to regain the gold from Sheamus and Cesaro, less than a month after dropping the titles to The Bar.

 Ambrose found himself at the mercy of the heels, isolated from Rollins and beaten down for the majority of the bout.

-A hot tag to Rollins late, though, led to the action breaking down and an increase in the drama surrounding the bout.
+However, a hot tag to Rollins late on led to the action breaking down and an increase in the drama surrounding the bout.

 The Kingslayer escaped an attempt at The Neutralizer by Cesaro and was en route to a victory when Sheamus hit the ring.
 An attack despite the warnings of the referee gave way to a disqualification finish.

-Kurt Angle appeared, announcing the restarting of the match under No Disqualification rules.
+Angle appeared, announcing the restart of the match under No Disqualification rules.